Map of California's Protected Areas

 The Bureau of Land Management oversees 15 million acres of public lands in California, about 15% of the Golden State’s total landmass.
 Because of their use, these lands are not just for conservation and recreation.
 They are also used for foresting, mining, and grazing.
 BLM.gov

-California's Best National and State Parks
+California's Best National Parks

 Making a list of California's best Parks could be limited to just its National Parks.
 Nevertheless, this list tries to include other designations and protected areas that may be enjoyed by visitors.